 - Personnel from operations, finance, human resources, production, inventory control, new product development, manufacturing, quality engineering, and supplier management

-- Improve quality while decreasing costs
+- Improve service and quality while decreasing costs

-- Reduce inventory and remove waste
+- Reduce inventory and variation

 - Execute projects that show quick ROI